Rottweiler Lifespan

 The Rottweiler has an average lifespan of 8-10 yrs.
 Larger breeds tend to have shorter lifespans, but proper care can help your Rottweiler live to the upper end of this range.

-With a typical weight of 80-135 lbs and lifespan of 8-10 yrs, the Rottweiler requires thoughtful care tailored to their specific breed characteristics.
+Between the 80-135 lbs adult size and 8-10 yrs lifespan, the Rottweiler has enough breed-specific care considerations that early familiarity with them pays off throughout ownership.
 At 80-135 lbs with a life expectancy of 8-10 yrs, the Rottweiler represents a significant commitment that rewards prepared owners with years of devoted companionship.

 Factors Affecting Longevity